Quantifier rank

 In mathematical logic, the quantifier rank of a formula is the depth of nesting of its quantifiers.
 It plays an essential role in model theory.

-Notice that the quantifier rank is a property of the formula itself (i.e. the expression in a language).
+The quantifier rank is a property of the formula itself (i.e. the expression in a language).
 Thus two logically equivalent formulae can have different quantifier ranks, when they express the same thing in different ways.